lavou/lavou/README.md

 #### About
 I am currently coding in RStudio, analyzing health-related data to study the effects of medications in large populations.
 Also, improving my skills in Python and interactive visualizations.
+Interested in exploring ways to use ML in healthcare research.

 -----